Jim Bouton: Return

-In June 1998, Bouton's oldest son Michael wrote an open letter to the Yankees which was published in The New York Times, in which Michael described the agony of his father following the August 1997 death of Michael's sister Laurie at age 31.
-By juxtaposing the story of Yogi Berra's self-imposed exile with that of his father's de facto banishment, Michael created a scenario where not only were the Yankees placed under public pressure to invite his father back, but the article paved the road to reconciliation between Yankees owner George Steinbrenner and Berra.

-In July 1998, Bouton, sporting his familiar number 56, received a standing ovation when he took the mound at Yankee Stadium.
+On June 21, 1998, (Father's Day) Bouton's oldest son Michael wrote an open letter to the Yankees, which was published in The New York Times, in which Michael described the agony of his father following the August 1997 death of Michael's sister Laurie at age 31, with Michael wishing that the Yankees would invite Bouton to their Old Timers Game on July 25 (he noted Yogi Berra's decision to not participate in the game as long as George Steinbrenner was owner, but he cited it as just as petty for Berra to spite Steinbrenner as it is for Steinbrenner to spite Bouton).
+Not long after, the Yankees elected to invite him to the Old Timers Game.
+On July 25, 1998, Bouton, sporting his familiar number 56, received a standing ovation when he took the mound at Yankee Stadium.

-Bouton was inducted into the Baseball Reliquary's Shrine of the Eternals in 2001.

 Personal life

 Bouton and his first wife Bobbie had two children together, Michael and Laurie, and adopted a Korean orphan, Kyong Jo.
 Kyong Jo later changed his name to David.
 Bobbie and Bouton divorced in 1981.
 In 1983, Bouton's ex-wife teamed up with Nancy Marshall, the former wife of pitcher Mike Marshall, to write a tell-all book called Home Games.
 In response to the book's publication, Bouton commented:

 We all have the right to write about our lives, and she does, too.
 If the book is insightful, if it helps people, I may be applauding it.

 I'm sure most of the things she says are true.
 I smoked grass, I ran around, I found excuses to stay on the road.
 It got so bad that I smoked grass to numb myself.
 It took me a year to where my brain worked again.
 I no longer think of grass as harmless.
 We were in the death throes of a marriage.
 She should ask herself how did she not see these things.

 In 1997, Laurie was killed in a car accident at age 31.
 Bouton later married Paula Kurman.
 They had six grandchildren.

 In 2012, Bouton had a stroke that did not impair him physically but damaged his memory and speaking.

 Bouton promoted the Vintage Base Ball Federation to form vintage clubs and leagues internationally, to codify the rules and equipment of its 19th-century origins, and to organize competitions.

 Bouton was a delegate to the 1972 Democratic National Convention for George McGovern.

 Bouton died at home on July 10, 2019, after weeks of hospice care for cerebral amyloid angiopathy, at age 80.